nestjs/docs.nestjs.com/content/microservices/grpc.md

   return o;
 }
 ```
-For support full-duplex interaction with Rx bound decorator it is required that Observable Subject
+For support full-duplex interaction with `GrpcStreamMethod` decorator it is required that Observable Subject
 will be passed to a return statement of a Controller method.

 ##### GrpcStreamCall
 ```typescript